collaborativebioinformatics/nibSV/README.md

 ## Website (if applicable)

 ## Intro statement
-Structural variation (SV)  is the largest source of genetic variation within the human population.
-DNA sequencing is becoming the preferred method for discovering structural variants.
-Structural variation can be longer than a short-read (<500bp) DNA trace, meaning the SV allele is not containedd.
+Structural variation (SV) are the largest source of genetic variation within the human population.
+Long read DNA sequencing is becoming the preferred method for discovering structural variants.
+Structural variation can be longer than a short-read (<500bp) DNA trace, meaning the SV allele is not contained, which causes challanges and problems in the detection.
+Nevertheless, short reads are the way to go to obtain robust allele frequencies accross a population.

 ## What's the problem?
 These long differences in DNA are harder to detect computationally, due to alignment, and sequence context.
 Pacifiic Biosciences HiFi reads are long (~10-20kb) and accurate (phred QV > 20).
 HiFi reads have the ability to identify a wide range of SV because they encapsulate the SV length spectrum.
 There are a number of good software tools to detect structural variants in HiFi data: Sniffles, PBSV, and others.
 Using these SV calls as priors we are going to identify kmers that can be used as SV specific markers.
-Building a database of sv specific kmers will allow us to integrate the large number of short-read datasets.
+Building a database of SV specific kmers will allow us to integrate the large number of short-read datasets.

 ## Why should we solve it?

+Who doesnt like to nibble on SV
 # What is <this software>?

 Overview Diagram